See the plans for 'Midtown Green' cultural space in Atlanta

 What we know:

-Midtown Alliance showcased conceptual designs for the park during its annual meeting on April 14, 2026.
-The project sits on a four-acre site at 98 14th Street, located between Peachtree and West Peachtree Streets.
-The land was purchased by the Midtown Improvement District in March 2025.
+Midtown Alliance showcased conceptual designs for the park during its annual meeting on Tuesday.
+The project sits on a four-acre site at 98 14th Street, located between Peachtree and West Peachtree streets.
+The Midtown Improvement District purchased the land in March 2025.

-The concept, designed by the firm Field Operations, includes a "magnolia blossom" pavilion inspired by sculptor Alexander Calder.
-The space will also feature a restaurant, a cafe, a community building with public restrooms, and an amphitheater that can hold 800 people for evening performances.
+The concept was designed by the firm Field Operations, the same group behind the High Line in New York City.
+The plans include a "magnolia blossom" pavilion, a restaurant, a cafe, public restrooms, and an amphitheater that can hold 800 people for evening performances.

 What we don't know:

-The total cost of the project and the final construction timeline are still being developed.
-Leaders also noted that "Midtown Green" is a working title and may change as the project moves forward.
+The total cost of the project and the final construction timeline for the permanent park are still being developed.
+Leaders noted that "Midtown Green" is a working title and may change as the project moves forward.
+Funding will depend on an upcoming capital campaign.

 Building a park in the heart of the city